nir/jupylet/docs/programmers_reference_guide/appendices.rst

 of years to keep track of their ideas and experiments in physics, chemistry, biology, etc...

-The most interesting thing about Jupyter notebooks is that when it comes to computer science and data science they mix the laboratory and the notebook into one.
-That is, a Jupyter notebook is also a computing laboratory since you can actually run the Python code in them!
+A very interesting thing about Jupyter notebooks is that when it comes to computer science and data science they mix the laboratory and the notebook into one.
+That is, a Jupyter notebook is also a computing laboratory since you can actually run code in them!

 Here is a very special example of a traditional laboratory notebook.
 A page from `Galileo Galilei's <https://en.wikipedia.org/wiki/Galileo_Galilei>`_